tom474/data_pipeline_with_databricks/README.md

 # Data Pipeline with Databricks

-A **scalable data pipeline** built using **Databricks, Apache Spark, and MongoDB** to process, transform, and analyze electricity and gas consumption data.
-The pipeline enables efficient data ingestion, cleaning, transformation, machine learning modeling, and visualization.
+A **big data processing pipeline** leveraging **Databricks, Spark, and MongoDB** to perform **data ingestion, transformation, machine learning, and visualization** for electricity and gas consumption analysis.

 ## Tech Stack